-The tycoon, who for years bankrolled the Regions Party of President Viktor Yanukovych and once sat for it in parliament as an MP, appeared in his statement at pains not to take sides in the crisis.
+The tycoon, who for years bankrolled the Regions Party of President Viktor Yanukovych and once sat for it in parliament as an MP, appeared at pains not to take sides in the crisis.

 But he said people had taken to the streets to “look for answers” after Yanukovych’s decision not to sign an Association Agreement with the European Union.